Chocolate Chip Cookie Dough Ice Cream

 • Roll the edible cookie dough into small bite-sized balls and set aside.
 For best results, place them in the fridge or freezer to firm up while you prepare the ice cream base.

-250 Grams Edible cookie dough
+250 g edible cookie dough

 • In a large mixing bowl, pour in the double cream, condensed milk, vanilla extract, and sea salt.